gdejaege/PrometheeGamma/README.md

 This application applies the PROMETHEE γ method, developed in the article by Gilles DEJAEGERE and Yves DE SMET: "Promethee γ: a new Promethee based method for partial ranking based on valued coalitions of monocriterion net flow scores" (https://doi.org/10.1002/mcda.1805). <br/>
 It displays the results in 3 different ways, as a matrix, as an orthogonal graph and as a ranking, while allowing the impact of the 3 parameters specific to the method to be visualized.
 The application also offers help in determining these 3 parameters, thanks to a small number of peer comparisons evaluated by the user.

+## Documentation

+You can find the html documentation in "./Docs/build/html".
+Please, open the index.html file in your browser to access to the documentation. <br/>

 ## Poetry

 The Python packaging and dependency management software poetry (https://python-poetry.org/) is used in this project. <br/>